k2bd/typen/README.md

 ## Default Values

-Valid default values are enforced as well.
+Valid default values are enforced as well. `ParameterTypeError`s for default values are raised at decoration time.

 ```python
 @enforce_type_hints